bohendo/my-clippings/highlights/war-of-art.md

  - loc 167 - Rule of thumb: The more important a call or action is to our soul's evolution, the more Resistance we will feel toward pursuing it.

- - loc 172 - fear doesn't go away.
-The warrior and the artist live by the same code of necessity, which dictates that the battle must be fought anew every day.

  - loc 172 - The warrior and the artist live by the same code of necessity, which dictates that the battle must be fought anew every day.

  - loc 178 - Resistance has no strength of its own.
 Every ounce of juice it possesses comes from us.
 We feed it with power by our fear of it.
 Master that fear and we conquer Resistance.